pendulum-project/ntpd-rs/DEVELOPMENT.md

 ### test-binaries

-The `test-binaries` crate contains several binaries useful for doing integration tests.
+The `test-binaries` crate contains several binaries that are useful for doing integration tests.
 This includes, among other things
  - A local test server that always replies with a `DENY` kiss code
  - A local test server that enforces a stricter-than-typical rate limit from the client.